 In all levels of the climbing program, students are taught all the necessary safety and rope-handling skills to ensure they are well versed and capable in the climbing arena.
-Because there are so many different climbing areas within a day’s reach of school, once proficient in safety student climbers learn all aspects of the sport, from bouldering to sport and crack climbing.
-Plus, they train regularly on the school’s indoor bouldering wall and the competitive team travels throughout the state for competitions.
+Once proficient in safety, student climbers learn all aspects of the sport, from bouldering to sport and crack climbing and can explore many different areas that are within a day's reach of school.
+Plus, they train regularly on the school’s indoor bouldering wall, and the competitive team travels throughout the state for competitions.

 Plus, when the snow flies, CRMS climbers head inside and train on set routes and problems on the extensive competition indoor climbing wall.
 The CRMS wall was built by students and faculty with help from outside designers and structural engineers.
 The gym includes 2200 sq. ft. of a well-designed bouldering wall.
 These walls serve as the site for workouts and competitions and are continually expanding.

 The school Climbing Team competes in the Colorado High School Climbing League.
 Competitions occur throughout the state and climbers will travel to the Regional and State Championships if they qualify.
-In 2014, the CRMS girls’ varsity team finished in first place in the state of Colorado, with the boys’ varsity team placing in second place.
-CRMS always finishes well in these competitions, but what sets CRMS apart from other schools is that CRMS students fall in love with climbing and find passion within the sport.
+In 2017, the CRMS girls’ and boys’ varsity teams finished in first place in the state of Colorado.
+CRMS always finishes well in these competitions, but what sets CRMS apart from other schools is that CRMS students fall in love with climbing and find passion